Business Valuation

 Challenges in Business Valuation

 Reasons for a company valuation can be corporate transactions, succession planning or recurring strategic management requirements.
-Depending on the information available and the necessary accuracy, discounted cash flow (DCF), income value or multiplier methods, for example, can be used.
+Depending on the information available and the necessary accuracy, Discounted Cash Flow (DCF), Capitalised Earnings or Multiplier Methods, for example, can be used.

-Ultimately, all processes should result in the same value.
-Evaluating means “comparing.”
-Accordingly, care must be taken to find appropriate comparative figures and to weight them accordingly.
+Ultimately, all methods should result in the same value.
+Valuating means “comparing.”
+Accordingly, care must be taken to find appropriate benchmark multiples and to weight them accordingly.

 Assessment Requirements